 Columbia Care entered the Illinois market in 2015 through an initial 75% ownership interest in each of Curative Health LLC ("Curative Health") and Curative Health Cultivation LLC ("Curative Health Cultivation").
 Curative Health Cultivation received an operating permit to operate a medical cannabis cultivation facility in December 2015 and an adult use cultivation license in 2019.
 Curative Health Cultivation completed initial construction of its cultivation facility in Aurora in mid-2017 and began cultivation operations in the third quarter of 2017.
 Curative Health was awarded a Dispensing Organization Registration Authorization in February 2015 and following completion of construction in Chicago, it received a license to begin operations in August 2016 for the dispensing of medical cannabis.
-In August 2019, Columbia Care acquired the remaining minority ownership interests of both Curative Health and Curative Health Cultivation and both entities are now wholly owned by Columbia Care.
+In August 2019, Columbia Care acquired the remaining minority ownership interests of both Curative Health Cultivation and both entities are now wholly owned by

+Columbia Care.
 In November 2019, Curative Health received its Early Approval Adult-Use Dispensing Organization license for the Chicago dispensary.
 Curative Health began selling to adult-use customers in January 2020.
-In 2020, Columbia Care received an Adult-Use Dispensing Organization license for a dispensary began operations in September 2020.
-Also, in January of 2020, Curative Health Cultivation license.
+In 2020, Columbia Care received an Adult-Use Dispensing Organization license for a dispensary in Villa Park.
+The Villa Park dispensary began operations in September 2020.
+Also, in January of 2020, Curative Health Cultivation received an Industrial Hemp Processor License.